-For Group 1 car motorcycle, and possibly Group 2 bus and lorry categories, provoked or acute symptomatic seizures may be dealt with on an individual basis by the DVLA if there is no previous unprovoked seizure history.
+For Group 1 car and motorcycle, and possibly Group 2 bus and lorry categories, provoked or acute symptomatic seizures may be dealt with on an individual basis by the DVLA if there is no previous unprovoked seizure history.

 Unprovoked seizures associated with alcohol or drug misuse, sleep deprivation or a structural abnormality are not considered provoked for licensing purposes.
-Similarly, reports of seizure as a side-effect of prescribed medication do not automatically imply that such events will be considered as provoked.
-These would normally, in the absence of a previous unprovoked seizure, require 6 months off driving for Group 1 driving and 5 years for Group 2 licensing.
-Multiple medication induced seizures would not normally be classified as epilepsy for the purposes of driver licensing.
+Similarly, reports of seizure as a side-effect of prescribed medication will not be considered as provoked and will require 6 months off driving for Group 1 driving and 5 years for Group 2 licensing.
+Multiple medication-induced seizures would not normally be classified as epilepsy for the purposes of driver licensing.

-For seizure with alcohol or illicit drugs, see Chapter 5, page 76.
+For seizure with alcohol or illicit drugs, see Chapter 5, page 85.